francescomucio/tee-as-transformation/docs/getting-started/quick-start.md

 ## Adding Seeds

-You can load static data files (CSV, JSON, TSV) into your database before running models:
+You can load static data files (CSV, JSON, TSV) into your database:

 ```bash
 # Create seeds folder